-We asked archery retailers from across the country if they were satisfied with the state of their shop.
+We asked archery retailers from across the country if they were satisfied with their store location.
 Here’s what they had to say.

 Barefoot Archery / Charlotte, North Carolina

 We’re located in Charlotte, North Carolina, which is one of our state’s largest cities.
 We haven’t changed the location since purchasing the shop.
 We’re two blocks off the interstate, so it’s really convenient for our customers to get in and out of here.
 And those who’ve never been here before have no trouble finding us, either.
 Our store is also in a standalone building, which greatly increases our visibility.
 Overall, it’s treated us really well.
-The longevity of our location alone speaks for itself – we’re currently celebrating our 50th anniversary.
-We always have a customer-appreciation day in June, so we’re combining our 50-year celebration with it this year.
-It’s going to be a big event.
+The longevity of our location alone speaks for itself – we recently celebrated our 50th anniversary.

 In the past, our parking lot was a little constricted, but we now have adequate parking, because a gentleman next door has room to spare when we need it.
 If I could change anything about it, I’d have more parking directly in front of my shop, but we do pretty well with what we have.
 We have a gravel parking lot, which poses occasional complications for folks in wheelchairs – my son is in a wheelchair, and we’ve been able to figure it out.
 I would pave the parking lot, but that would cause issues with water runoff.
 That’s something I can’t control.